Linaro/Connect/_posts/bkk19/sessions/2019-02-08-security-requirements-and-strategies-for-the-edge.md

 ---
 categories:
 - bkk19
-description: '> Edge computing poses some unique security challenges, from preventive measures to how to detect and recover from compromised nodes.
-This talk explores these challenges as well as emerging strategies for addressing them.'
+description: Edge computing poses some unique security challenges, from preventive measures to how to detect and recover from compromised nodes.
+This talk explores these challenges as well as emerging strategies for addressing them.
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-205.png